Sensorycc/YUXI-Mixed-Reality-Hardware-Toolkit/README.md

 YUXI has 3 example projects that it comes with and there are many more that have been documented on the <a href="https://github.com/Sensorycc/Mixed-Reality-Hardware-Toolkit/wiki">Tutorial Wiki</a>

 <img src="https://github.com/Sensorycc/YUXI-Mixed-Reality-Hardware-Toolkit/blob/master/Assets/Screenshots/YUXI_Hello_World.gif" width="900">

 ## Example 1: Hello World
+This project creates the connection between the Python script on the Rapsberry Pi which publishes the wifi routers which it sees on its network and sends them to Spacebrew.
+The Unity side animates satellites for each incoming message.
+When connected the Python script will send each new Wifi Router to animate as a satellite in Unity.
+There is no need to connect additional hardware to the Raspberry Pi for this example to work.

 <img src="https://github.com/Sensorycc/YUXI-Mixed-Reality-Hardware-Toolkit/blob/master/Assets/Screenshots/YUXI_Lights_Buttons.gif" width="900">

 ## Example 2: Lights and Buttons
+Using a breadboard to connect a button and an LED light, this example has identical Spacebrew publishers and subscribers

 <img src="https://github.com/Sensorycc/YUXI-Mixed-Reality-Hardware-Toolkit/blob/master/Assets/Screenshots/YUXI_SenseHat.gif" width="900">

 ## Example 3: SenseHat Letters

 * [Controlling a Power Relay from Mixed Reality](https://github.com/Sensorycc/Mixed-Reality-Hardware-Toolkit/wiki/Powering-any-device-on-and-off-using-Raspberry-Pi,-SpaceBrew-and-Mixed-Reality)